pereznetworks/TD-Project9/README.md

                   a header component

-                    with a title, logo and a
+                    with a title,
-                    form sub-component
-                      with a class of  "search-form"
+                     loads the NavLinks
-                      with a search input and button
+                      with a link to load the search form

                   a nav component with a class of "main-nav" a sub-component